Brett-Tanner/Journal/Mar_23.md

                 - [] Can still add new options/regs tho
             - [] Have a warning for afternoons on regular days with a message saying they're already going
         - [] Button to register your other kid for the same stuff as your first kid (separate controller for this)
-    - [] In calculation
-        - [] external students who have at least the 10 course and have attended a seasonal event before get 10k discount
-        - [] add hat option if they need a hat
-        - [] Add the 184 yen to the JS calculation
     - [] Have a confirmation screen before invoice is finalised showing full details
         - #new creates new nested records as well and they can be used in calcs without saving them
             - So when they're done they click a 'confirm details' button which takes them to the Invoice#new page